-Once the editing team gets to work, the director has the final say as to how the shots look and how they should be blended together.
+Once the editing team gets to work, the film director has the final say as to how the shots look and how they should be blended together.
 The movie director can also decide that the crew needs to do another take of a particular scene or scenes.
 They also decide when one scene should fade into the next.

-A director also has the responsibility of handling most of the budgetary concerns of a film.
+A film director also has the responsibility of handling most of the budgetary concerns of a film.
 He or she will have to figure out how to make the movie work on the allowable budget.
-This might involve hiring actors who will work for lower pay, asking family members or friends to help out with some of the behind-the-scenes work or coming up with less expensive strategies for executing an idea.
+This might involve hiring actors who will work for lower pay, asking family members or friends to help out with some of the behind-the-scenes work, or coming up with less expensive strategies for executing an idea.

 What is the workplace of a Film Director like?